-Vision tube heaters can be operated as flued or un-flued appliances (not for 50kW models) in accordance with the relevant national requirements in the country of the installation.
+Vision tube heaters can be operated as flued or un-flued appliances in accordance with the relevant national requirements in the country of the installation.

-1.11.1 Un-flued Radiant Heater (not for 50kW models)
+1.11.1 Un-flued Radiant Heater

 Radiant tube heaters can be operated as un-flued appliances, so that concentration of Carbon Dioxide (CO2) at positions where the air will be inhaled does not exceed 0.28%.
 EN 13410 is a guide to achieving this requirement.